fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr) - Looks and smells like Overseerr, does the opposite.
+Maintenance tool for the Plex ecosystem
 - [AnandBaburajan/Kukkee](https://github.com/AnandBaburajan/Kukkee) - Meeting poll tool.
 Bring people together, at the right time!
 - [TetrisBlack/Kukkee](https://github.com/TetrisBlack/Kukkee) - The free, open source and self-hostable Doodle alternative
 - [lukevella/rallly](https://github.com/lukevella/rallly) - Self-hostable doodle poll alternative.
 Find the best date for a meeting with your colleagues or friends without the back and forth emails.